Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 The strongest insurer-side pressure points

-• Exhaustion of all applicable liability limits.
+• Exhaustion or settlement of all applicable liability limits.

 • Prompt notice of suit.

-• Written consent before settlement.
+• Written consent before liability settlement.

 • Fee-use, delivery, rideshare, and personal-vehicle-sharing exclusions.

-What readers should do before accepting a denial or low offer
+Before accepting a denial or low offer

 3. Ask whether the claim is being treated as uninsured, underinsured, hit-and-run, denied-coverage, or insolvency-based.